LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

       .
 1/10 - openAChainAndDisplayElementNamesWhenFinished_1()
       ..............................................................................
       .
 In this step we open the Dow Jones chain.
-When the chain decoding is . completed we display the names of all elements names that constitute this . chain.
+When the chain decoding is . completed we display the names of all elements that constitute this chain.
+      .
 We also display errors if any.
+In order to determine if the chain is . complete we poll the isComplete() method at regular intervals (after each .
+OMM consumer dispatch).
+In the next step we will see another technique to . detect chains completion.

         <<< Press <Enter> to continue...